mariefoxall/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning

+No, because a button's descendant can't be a clickable element - and the button itself is a clickable element.

 ## Q5 - What is the most generic tag you can use?

 ## Q6 - What do the following achronyms stand for?